Ese973/Biomedical-Corruption-Detection/README.md

 ```
 ## Example Usage

-All command need to be executed from the `src` folder.
+All commands need to be executed from the `src` folder.
 Otherwise, the full path needs to be included in the command.

 ```
 # Clone repository
 git clone <https://github.com/Ese973/Biomedical-Corruption-Detection>
-cd biomedical_corruption_detection
+cd Biomedical-Corruption-Detection

 # Install dependencies
 pip install torch torchvision opencv-python pandas matplotlib seaborn scikit-learn pillow tqdm